Last updated 14/6/24

 • Will you take the DIY path?

-Floating floors are called floating floors because they float on top of a subfloor.
+The floating floor concept came about in Europe, where people tended to take their kitchens, lights and floors with them when they moved house.
+Floating floors are floating floorboards because they float on top of a subfloor.
 The subfloor is the structural floor of your home, whether it is concrete, chipboard or timber.
 What you are laying your flooring product over the top of is your subfloor.
-A floating floor is not permanently bonded to the subfloor; in fact, it’s not bonded to the subfloor in any way.
+A floating floor is not bonded to the subfloor.
 It is the product’s weight and friction that holds it in place.
+It is important to note that subfloor preparation must be perfectly level, and tolerance levels must be within supplier guidelines.

-A floating floor board itself is made up of different layers of hardwood meshed together offering excellent strength.
-A typical Engineered Timber floating floor may weigh between 10 and 15 kilograms per square meter.
-If you lay 80 square meters of flooring, there is a significant weight that will hold the flooring in place, with a large surface area creating friction.
-Provided the product is acclimatised properly (we cover below), floating floors are designed to expand &contract with humidity levels in a range of environments.
-Although easily changed, floating floors are designed with longevity in mind.
+A floating engineered floorboard comprises different layers of hardwood meshed together, offering excellent strength.
+A typical engineered timber floating floor may weigh between 10 and 15 kilograms per square meter.
+If you lay 80 square meters of flooring, a significant weight will hold the flooring in place, with a large surface area creating friction.
+Floating floors will still hold enough weight even for small areas such as 3 x 3.5m Bedroom flooring.
+Proper acclimatization allows the product to expand and contract with humidity levels.
+Although easily removable, floating floors are designed to be durable and long-lasting.
+Engineered hardwoods are more durable and long-lasting than other types of floating flooring like laminate.
+When you choose the thicker option, you can refinish them as well.

 Pros of a Floating Floor